openebs-archive/openebs-docs/docs/localpv.md

 provisioner: openebs.io/local
 ```

-When a PVC is invoked using the above storage class, OpenEBS local provisioner uses NDM operator and reserves a matching disk on the worker node where application pod is being scheduled.
+When a PVC is invoked using the above storage class, OpenEBS Local PV Provisioner uses NDM operator and reserves a matching disk on the worker node where application pod is being scheduled.

-Admin user creates a storage class for `hostpath` Local PV by using the following annotations
+Admin user creates a storage class for the type `hostpath` Local PV by using the following annotations

 ```
 openebs.io/cas-type: local